dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Presentation/ReadMe.Presentation.md

 });
 ```

-in the .App, we can convert string to enums in the requests behind the scenes.
+in the .App, we can convert strings to enums in the requests behind the scenes.

 ## EntityId Converter